+Midterm Exam 30%

-Midterm Exam 35% Class Project 25%
+Class Project 30%

-Final Exam 40% (only on material after the mid-term)
+Final Exam 30% (only on material after the mid-term)

+Homework/ 10%

+Attendance

-I use the full grading scale, including pluses and minuses (A+ - 98-100; A - 94-97; A- - 90-93; B+ - 87-89; B - 83-86; B- - 80-82; C+ - 77-79; C - 73-76; C- - 70-72; D - 60-69; F - below 60).
-Final grades will posted on Patriot Web by Thursday, May 13th.
+I use a full grading scale: A+ - 98-100; A - 94-97; A- - 90-93; B+ - 87-89; B - 83-86; B- - 80-82; C+ - 77-79; C - 73-76; C- - 70-72; D - 60-69; F - below 60.

 The exams will cover material presented in the text and class.
 The exams are closed book and closed notes; laptops cannot be used.
 The exam questions are short-answer in format.
-A correct answer receives full credit, a partial answer receives half credit, and an incorrect or no answer receives zero credit.
+A correct answer receives full credit, a partially correct answer receives half credit, and an incorrect or no answer receives zero credit.
 There will be a question & answer review period the session before the exams - students ask questions and I will answer them.

-Students will work in groups (of their choosing) to complete a class project.
+Students will work in self-formed groups of two (of their choosing) to complete a class project.
 The project is an evaluation of two or more existing interactive products based on data obtained from participants (also known as subjects, or users) during a field study that your group will conduct.
-(A field study is performed in an environment where the products are used.)
+(A field study is performed in an environment where the product is used.)
 The project is to be guided by user requirements and usability goals, and use knowledge learned from class to determine if there are differences in the usability of the products.
-You must discuss your presentation topic and methodology with me in advance of doing the project to make sure that it is feasible to do within a reasonable period of time; you will not be allowed to present unless you do.
-Each group will make a 10-15-minute presentation to the class describing their project.
-Presentations are assigned letter grades with the following numeric equivalents: A + -99; A - 95.5; A - 91.5; B + -88; B - 84.5; B - 81; C + -78; C - 74.5; C - 71; D - 65.
+You must discuss your project topic and methodology with me in advance of doing the project to make sure that it is feasible to do within a reasonable period of time; you will not be allowed to submit or present your project unless you do.
+You may either submit your project in writing, or make a 10-15 minute oral presentation (during the last week of regular classes).
+Projects are assigned letter grades with the following numeric equivalents: A + -99; A - 95.5; A - 91.5; B + -88; B - 84.5; B - 81; C + -78; C - 74.5; C - 71; D - 65.

-Students will complete all requirements (mid-term exam, final exam, class project presentation); a grade of zero will be assigned for any incomplete requirement unless the student contacts me to arrange for a make-up, or an alternative.
-Let me know as soon as possible if you have a special need; I am unable to help you once the final exam period starts.
+Students will complete all requirements (mid-term exam, final exam, class project); a grade of zero will be assigned for any incomplete requirement unless the student contacts me to arrange for a make-up, or an alternative.
+Let me know as soon as possible if you have a special need as I am unable to help you once the final exam period starts.